 Lauren: When did you first start production of Sam Lay in Bluesland?

 John: Think we started around the middle of 2013.
-I had just finished a film called Born in Chicago that Sam was a part of, which was about the whole bunch of Chicago white kids like Barry Goldberg and Corky Siegel and Harvey Mandel and Michael Bloomfield and Charlie Musselwhite and others who had learned the blues at the feet of the original masters on the South Side and brought it out to rock and roll.
+I had just finished a film called Born in Chicago that Sam was a part of, which was about the whole bunch of Chicago white kids like Barry Goldberg, Corky Siegel, Harvey Mandel, Michael Bloomfield, and Charlie Musselwhite and others who had learned the blues at the feet of the original masters on the South Side and brought it out to rock and roll.
 That was how I first got to know Sam was through the making of that film and filming him in concert.
-So, that was our first personal connection; that was how our friendship began.
+That was our first personal connection and how our friendship began.

-Lauren: Does this film recount his 60+ year career span up until present?
+Lauren: Does this film recount his 60+ year career up to present?

 John: It does.
-I need to send you a link.
-It covers — you know, he’s still doing gigs and still has that style.
+He’s still doing gigs and still has that style.
 As someone says in the film, “With Sam, you don’t just get the music.
 You get Sam Lay.”
 You get a person who’s got a sense of style, a sense of dignity, a sense of class, and just an incredible rocking, bluesing beat.
 It’s hard to take your ears off of him.
 And when you’re watching him play, it’s hard to take your eyes off of him.

-John: Well, you know a Sam Lay track when you hear it, man.
-Listen to those 40-some Chess tracks and, you know, you can tell which ones Sam’s on.
+You know a Sam Lay track when you hear it, man.
+You can tell which ones Sam’s on.
 The cowbell on “Killing Floor” … I mean, there’s just some unique production ideas that Sam just invented.